 Citizens’ Climate Radio is a monthly podcast hosted by CCL volunteer Peterson Toscano.
 Browse all our past episode recaps here, or listen to past episodes here, and check out the latest episode in the post below.

-What the Bible says about climate change (global warming)?
+What does the Bible say about climate change (global warming)?

 As concerns about climate change grow more prevalent in the eyes of the public, many people, including religious leaders, are calling for a solution to help God’s creation.